How Joint Injury Can Cause Arthritis

 Symptoms of post-traumatic arthritis include joint pain, swelling around the joint, a buildup of fluid around the joint, and a decrease in mobility around the affected area.
-We spoke to David Vaux, Therapies Manager and Exercise Lead at Arthritis Action, to find out more.
+Keep reading to learn more.

 How and why can certain injuries cause arthritis later down the line?

-“Arthritis can be more likely in later life if you are injured in early life.
-The probable cause for this is a change in what’s called the ‘articular cartilage’ at the time of injury, or the structures of a joint, such as ligaments.
-These may affect the stability of the joint over the long term, eventually resulting in arthritis in that part of the body,” he says.
+If you experience injury at any point in your life that directly impacts a joint then you are more likely to be susceptible to arthritis.
+The most likely cause for this is a change in what’s called the ‘articular cartilage’ at the time of injury, or the structures of a joint, such as ligaments.
+These may affect the stability of the joint over the long term, eventually resulting in arthritis in that part of the body.